oneeve8/kobble-data/content/feamber.md

 So, it is a *Temporal Realm*.
 I think it is a pretty good description.

 This is a limited realm of existence.

-We know that it i
+We do not have full knowledge about it.
+We have be

 It has boundaries, set limits, it is defined by a mind or consciousness.
 Brought into being by an intelligence, ordered by an intelligence, defined by an intelligence.
 An intelligence that is beyond our own intelligence.
 I would this intelligence *divine* because it is beyond what I can comprehend or know.